solangegueiros/rsk-setup-box/README.md

 ```

 ### Where to go from here

+Interact with the token published on an RSK network using Truffle console, doing the same steps which was done before:

+- Get your accounts
+- Connect with your token
+- Check the total supply or the token balance
+- Mint tokens
+- Transfer tokens

 At this point, we have installed all requirements and created a token using Truffle framework and Open Zeppelin smart contracts library,
 connected to an RSK local node (Regtest), the RSK Testnet and the RSK Mainnet.